regimelab/notebooks/README.md

 Further Reading & Inspiration
 -----------------------------

-Mostly just interesting papers or books covering ML with a heavy dose of gaussian processes, bayesian statistics, eco-system regime shift modeling, stochastic processes and some philosophy sprinkled in.
-The first section emphasizes models from statistical physics and their relation to critical transitions in natural phenomena as well.
+Mostly just interesting papers or books covering ML with a heavy dose of Gaussian processes, bayesian statistics, ecosystem regime shift modeling, stochastic processes and some philosophy sprinkled in.

 <br/>
 <b> Climate, Ecosystem Regimes & Critical Slowing Down </b>

+This section emphasizes models from statistical physics and their relation to critical transitions, ecosystem modeling, or climate; ideas about hysteresis and irreversibility and early warning signals.

 I. [Climate regime shift detection with a trans-dimensional, sequential Monte Carlo, variational Bayes method](https://onlinelibrary.wiley.com/doi/abs/10.1111/anzs.12265)
 Clare A. McGrory, Daniel C. Ahfock, Ricardo T. Lemos, Australia & New Zealand Journal of Statistics